psy054duck/ArithExe/README.md

 # ArithExec

+## Note

+When compile in Release mode, this project behave weird.
+This may be caused by bugs in z3.
+For now, please compile with debug mode by
+` cmake -DCMAKE_BUILD_TYPE=Debug ..`

 ## Introduction
 ArithExe is a integer program verifier based on symbolic execution (SE).
 It well known that SE suffers path explosion due to loops and recursion.